jdios89/TestBench_FDCAN_STM32/README.md

-# This is a testcode for FDCAN on STM32
+# This is a testcode for the library of FDCAN on STM32 for commisioning Stepper motors with integrated controller

 A library for Flexible Data Control Area Network developed for control of NANOTEC stepper motors with integrated controller.